MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

 - [Configure Azure Attestation for your Azure SQL Database logical server](/azure/azure-sql/database/always-encrypted-enclaves-configure-attestation)

 > [!IMPORTANT]
 >VBS enclaves in Azure SQL Database (in preview) currently do not support attestation.
-Configure Azure Attestation only applies to SGX enclaves.
+Configure Azure Attestation only applies to Intel SGX enclaves.

 ## Manage keys for Always Encrypted with secure enclaves
 See the following articles for details: